jurjendejong/QGIS3_Delft3D_FM/README.md

-# Delft3D FM Toolbar for
+# Delft3D FM Toolbar for QGIS 3.8
 Toolbar for QGIS 3 with several tools for Delft3D Flexible Mesh.
 Loading of output files is supported starting with QGIS 3.8.

 ## Features